-- norms, and retention of faculty, the needs of new programs, credit hour production, legislative mandates, and other factors. - Dean or Equivalent: Within each college or equivalent unit, the college dean or equivalent administrator shall seek to allocate faculty resources within their college or equivalent unit in order to achieve a fair and equitable workload.
+- considered in allocating resources include accreditation, workloads at peer institutions, national disciplinary norms, and retention of faculty, the needs of new programs, credit hour production, legislative mandates, and other factors. - 2.
+Dean or Equivalent: Within each college or equivalent unit, the college dean or equivalent administrator shall seek to allocate faculty resources within their college or equivalent unit in order to achieve a fair and equitable workload.
 When inequitable workloads arise, it shall be the responsibility of the dean or equivalent administrator to rectify the inequality.